aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 The same is with carry calculation or decimal correction, when ``0x0006`` is added (or subtracted) from lowest nybble, then ``0x0060`` on next and so on.
-I spares code from endless shifts right and shifts left.
+It spares code from endless right and left shifts.

 Carry bit for the operation is based on last Carry (``f.C``) state and ``V`` flag is calculated from sign of arguments and sign of highest bit of ``binary``